totalslacker-civ6mods/Historical-Victories/README.md

 ### CIVILIZATION_INCA
 1. Machu Picchu : None
    - Build the Machu Picchu wonder
-2. Sapa Inca : None
+2. Sapa Inca : < 1572AD
    - Build 12 Terrace Farm improvements
    - Kill 10 units with the Inca Warakaq unit
    - Accumulate 3000 gold
-3. Andean Civilization : None
+3. Andean Civilization : End of Renaissance Era
    - Control the most mountain terrain
    - Control 25% of the land area on your home continent

 ### CIVILIZATION_INDIA
-1. Mauryan Empire : None
+1. Mauryan Empire : <= Classical Era
    - Kill 10 units with the Indian Varu unit
    - Build 5 Stepwell improvements
    - Create 1 historical moment by becoming the largest civilization by margin
-2. Silk Road Pilgrims : None
+2. Silk Road Pilgrims : End of Medieval Era
    - Convert the majority of your home continent to your religion
    - Be the first to adopt 4 religious beliefs
    - Own 10 Guru units